firecannons/MegaMinerAITools/README.md

 | OneVsAll.py    | Plays 1 AI against all the rest                      |
 | RunAll.py      | Plays all AIs against all AIs (like a cross product) |
 | SimpleArena.py | Is a real time arena that graph AI performance       |

+## Required Installations
+The only dependency if matplotlib, and that is for the SimpleArena script.
+To install matplotlib, enter into the console `pip3 install matplotlib`.

 ## How to use them